horacio1986/rkd_docs/docs/en/get-started.md

 ## Required Tools

 1. Operating System:
-    - Linux (recommended distributions: Ubuntu or Debian)
+    - Linux, recommended distributions: “Ubuntu” or “Debian”.
-    - Windows 10/11 (we’ll cover how to use Rocketdoo with Windows later)
+    - Windows 10/11 with WSL2 installed (later we will explain how to use Rocketdoo with Windows).
-2. CLI Terminal
+2. CLI terminal of your choice.
+For a better experience, we recommend the Warp terminal, available
+   for Windows and Linux systems.
-3. Python installed (using virtual environments is highly recommended)
+3. Python installed (it is recommended to use virtual environments for better security).
+In addition, `pip` and/or `pipx`.
-4. GIT installed in your terminal
+4. Have GIT installed in the terminal.
-5. A GitHub account
+5. A GITHUB account.
-6. An SSH key generated on your machine and added to your GitHub account
+6. Generate an SSH key on your machine and configure it in your GITHUB account.
-7. Docker and Docker Compose installed
+7. Install Docker and Docker Compose.
-8. GITMAN (installed by default in the container)
+8. GITMAN (It will be installed by default when you start your development environment).
-9. Visual Studio Code
+9. Install Visual Studio Code.
-10. Required Visual Studio Code extensions:
+10. Required extensions for Visual Studio Code:
     - Dev Container
     - Docker

-These are the essential extensions.
-We’ll recommend a few more useful ones later.
+    - Python
+    - Pylance
+    - XML Tools
+    - Odoo IDE
+    - Odoo Snippets
+    - WSL (If you are developing on Windows)

 ## Notes